batterseapower/libcharsetdetect/README.md

   * Code written by Colin Snover to provide a command line interface to the library
   * The UCSD library itself from the Mozilla seamonkey source tree

+The UCSD version provided is that present in the Mozilla public repo as of 31/10/2010.

 ## Building

 We have a build system based on CMake, so you will need that installed.
 That done, simply do this incantation: